Fearghal Flannery

-Fearghal Flannery (born 3 January 1991) is an Irish hurler who currently plays as a substitute goalkeeper for the Galway senior team.
+Fearghal Flannery (born 3 January 1991) is an Irish hurler who formerly played as a substitute goalkeeper for the Galway senior team.

 Flannery joined the team as sub-goalie to James Skehill during the 2012 championship.
 An All-Ireland medalist in the minor grade, Flannery has won one Leinster medal in the senior grade as a non-playing substitute.

 Flannery came on in the second half of the 2012 All-Ireland Senior Final replay for his championship debut, to replace the injured James Skehill.

 At club level Flannery plays with the Pádraig Pearse's club.